North Caledonian Football Association: Recent history

 The league experienced an upturn in interest from Highland sides in 2016.
 A total of eight teams registered for league competition in 2016–17, with St Duthus returning to represent Tain and a new team Inverness Athletic was also accepted.
-The league grew in numbers again in 2017 with the revival of Bunillidh Thistle after almost ten years absence, and for the 2019-20 season, Bonar Bridge reformed and were admitted to the league.
+The league grew in numbers again in 2017 with the revival of Bunillidh Thistle after almost ten years absence, and for the 2019–20 season, Bonar Bridge reformed and were admitted to the league.

 In 2020, two new clubs, Loch Ness and Scourie joined the league, along with returnees, Nairn County 'A' and Alness United - taking the membership of the league to 13 teams for the first time in over 20 years.
-For the 2020-21 season, clubs agreed to play in two leagues of six (Bunillidh opted out) during the Covid-19 pandemic as a means of reducing the amount of games.
+For the 2020–21 season, clubs agreed to play in two leagues of six (Bunillidh opted out) during the COVID-19 pandemic as a means of reducing the number of games, with Golspie winning League One, and Alness winning League Two.
+In 2021–22, Scourie folded after losing all 10 of their games the previous season, and Bunillidh again opted out and Invergordon qualified for the Scottish Cup after winning the title.
+In 2022–23, Fort William and Clachnacuddin Reserves returned to the league after 36 and 10 years, respectively.

+In the 2024–25 season, Loch Ness pulled out before the season began and, for the first time since 2020, Bunillidh Thistle returned to the league, with a new side, Inverness Thistle, entering discussions to join the league for the 2025–26 season.

+On 12 June 2025, it was announced that Inverness Thistle would be joining the league.
+Weeks prior to the start of the 2025–26 season, it was announced that Bunillidh Thistle would again be withdrawing from all league and cup competitions, however would be retaining its membership.